alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
 - Run `./Setup_SRE_VNET_RDS.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config
-- The deployment will take around 60 minutes.
-Around one third of this is deploying the virtual network gateway.
+- The deployment will take around 50 minutes.
 - The VNet peerings may take a few minutes to provision after the script completes.

 ### Set up a VPN connection to the SRE